AdmiralSnackbar66/dnd/3-Mechanics/CLI/items/periapt-of-wound-closure-xdmg.md

 ## Life Preservation

-Whenever you make a [Death Saving Throw](3-Mechanics/CLI/rules/variant-rules/death-saving-throw-xphb.md), you can change a roll of 9 or lower to a 10, turning a failed save into a successful one.
+Whenever you make a [Death Saving Throw](/3-Mechanics/CLI/variant-rules/death-saving-throw-xphb.md), you can change a roll of 9 or lower to a 10, turning a failed save into a successful one.

 ## Natural Healing Boost

-Whenever you roll a [Hit Point](3-Mechanics/CLI/rules/variant-rules/hit-points-xphb.md) Die to regain [Hit Points](3-Mechanics/CLI/rules/variant-rules/hit-points-xphb.md), double the number of [Hit Points](3-Mechanics/CLI/rules/variant-rules/hit-points-xphb.md) it restores.
+Whenever you roll a [Hit Point](/3-Mechanics/CLI/variant-rules/hit-points-xphb.md) Die to regain [Hit Points](/3-Mechanics/CLI/variant-rules/hit-points-xphb.md), double the number of [Hit Points](/3-Mechanics/CLI/variant-rules/hit-points-xphb.md) it restores.

 *Source: Dungeon Master's Guide (2024) p.
-284*
+284. Available in the <span title='Systems Reference Document (5.2)'>SRD</span>*